• Skip to primary navigation

 Pineapple dump cake ingredients with labels.

-• Boxed Cake Mix – The secret ingredient of this recipe is boxed cake mix!
+• Boxed Cake Mix – The secret ingredient of this recipe is 15.25 ounces of boxed cake mix!
 It makes this cake so easy.
 You can use either yellow or white cake mix – but I recommend against any other flavor.

-• Butter – You want to melt the butter for this recipe!
-I like to use a European style butter for the most delicious flavor.
+• Butter – You need to melt ½ a cup of butter for this recipe!
+I like to use European-style butter for the most delicious flavor.

-• Light Brown Sugar – The brown sugar is sprinkled over the top and creates a caramelized, slightly crunchy topping that’s just so good!
+• Light Brown Sugar – ⅓ cup of brown sugar is sprinkled over the top and creates a caramelized, slightly crunchy topping that’s just so good!

 Dessert has never been easier than with my sweet, buttery pineapple dump cake!
-Make sure the butter is melted for the best results!
+You will need measuring utensils, a 9x13 baking dish, and maybe a can opener.

 1